 Connection between Terminals

-• Transportation to/from the car rental area: to pick up and drop off rental cars.
-Frequency: 8-10 minutes.
+• Shuttle to/from the rental car area: To pick up and drop off rental cars.
+Frequency: 8-10 minutes (every 25 min. from 1:00 am to 5:00 am).